NathanBaulch/EnphaseOpenAPI/php/commissioning/docs/Api/UsersApi.md

 );
 $activation_id = 56; // int | Enlighten ID of the activation(system).
 System-generated.
 $user_id = 56; // int | Enlighten ID of the user.
 System-generated.
-$expand = new \OpenAPI\Client\Model\UserExpandEnum(); // UserExpandEnum | Passing expand params in the url with valid option, then the response will contain company object fields.
+$expand = new \EnphaseOpenAPI\Commissioning\Model\UserExpandEnum(); // UserExpandEnum | Passing expand params in the url with valid option, then the response will contain company object fields.
 Otherwise the company information not include in the response.

 try {
     $result = $apiInstance->getActivationUser($activation_id, $user_id, $expand);